steemit/hivemind/docs/communities.md

 Posts either "belong" to a single community, or are in the user's own blog (not in a community).

-## Specifications
+## Overview

-Communities are created by designating an account as a community.
-Each community has a set of admins and moderators who maintain it and control settings over the look and feel.

-### Member Types
+#### Community Types

-1. Owner: holder of the community account's private keys.
-Assigns admins.
+All communities and posts are viewable/readable by all, but there are options to limit who can post or comment in a community.
+For instance, an organization may create a restricted community for official updates: only members of the organization would be able to post updates, but anyone can comment.
+Alternatively, a professional group or local community may choose to limit all posting and commenting to approved members (perhaps those they verify independently).

+1. **Open**: anyone can post or comment
+2. **Restricted**: guests can comment but not post
+3. **Closed**: only mods and approved members can post topics

+#### User Roles

+1. **Owner**: can assign admins.
-2. Admin: can edit admins and mods.
-Has mod powers.
+2. **Admin**: can edit admin settings and assign mods.
-3. Mod: can remove posts, block users, add/remove contributors
+3. **Mod**: can mute posts/users, add/remove contributors, pin posts, set user titles.
-4. Contributor: in closed communities, an approved poster.
+4. **Contributor**: in restricted/closed communities, an approved member.
-5. Guest: a poster in a public community and a commenter in a restricted community
+5. **Guest**: can post/comment in public communities and comment in restricted communities.

+#### User Actions

+**Owners** have the ability to:

+- **set admins**: assign or revoke admin priviledges

+**Admins** have the ability to:

+- **set moderators**: grant or revoke mod priviledges
+- **set community type**: control if a community is fully open, or only open comment, or closed
+- **set payout split**: control reward sharing destinations/percentages

+**Moderators** have the ability to:

+- **mute users**: prevents the user from posting any more into their community (until/unless unmuted)
+- **mute posts**: prevents the post from being shown in the UI (until unmuted)
+- **set approved posters**: for closed groups, sets who is allowed to submit posts/comments
+- **set display settings**: control the look and feel of community home pages
+- **pin posts**: ability for specific posts to always show at the top of the community feed
+- **set user titles**: ability to add a label for specific members to designate role or status

+**Contributors** have the ability to:

+- **in an open community**: N/A
+- **in a restricted community: post**
+- **in a closed community: post and comment **

+**Guests** have the ability to:

+- **post in a community**: as long as they are not muted, or posting into a *closed/restricted* group
+- **comment in a community**: as long as they are not muted, or posting into a *closed* group
+- **flag a post**: adds an item and a note to the community's moderation queue for review
+- **follow a community**: to customize their feed with communities they care about

+## Registration

+##### Goals

+Name registration, particularly in decentralized systems, is far from trivial.
+The ideal properties for registering community names may include:

+1. ability to claim a community name based on their subjective capacity to lead that community
+2. ability to reclaim ownership of a community which has ceased activity (due to lost key or inactivity)
+3. fully decentralized: no central entity is controlling registration and collecting payments

+##### Potential solutions:

+1. The original spec suggested that community names be based on account names; this fulfills #3 but negates #2 and doesn't address #1.
+2. A centralized registry which collects a registration fee and manages name-to-owner mapping.
+This can address #1 and #2 at the cost of centralization.
+3. A modified Harberger Tax model with a multiplier which makes it (e.g. 90%) cheaper to maintain a name once you own it.
+See [background](https://medium.com/@simondlr/what-is-harberger-tax-where-does-the-blockchain-fit-in-1329046922c6) and [example implementation on r/ethtrader](<https://www.reddit.com/r/ethtrader/comments/a3r1bn/you_can_now_change_the_top_banner_on_the_redesign/>).
+4. Maintain a community registry off-chain which assigns community names to owners.
+This could be managed through a GitHub repository using PRs and a small group of reviewers.
+This addresses #1 and #2 but is far from a decentralized solution.
+This could be done just for MVP, allowing us to move forward while deferring a fully decentralized solution to a later date.

+## Considerations

+- Generally speaking, operations such as account role grants and mutes are not retroactive.
+  - The reason for this is to allow for consistent state among services which can also be replayed independently, as well as for simplicity of implementation.
+If it is needed to batch-mute old posts, this can be still be accomplished by issuing batch `mutePost` operations.
+  - Example: If a user is muted, the state of their previous posts is not changed.
+If the user attempts to post in a community during this period, their posts are not actually muted but "invalid" since they did not have the correct priviledge at the time.
+Likewise, if they are unmuted, any of these "invalid" posts remain so.
+  - Example: payout split changes cannot be retroactive, otherwise previously valid posts may be considered invalid.
+- A post's `community` cannot be changed after the post is created.
+This avoids a host of edge cases.
+- A community can only have 1 account named as the owner.
+- A community member is assigned, at most, 1 role.

+#### Undefined

+- Can a non-member be assigned to be a moderator or admin of a community?
+- How does an owner/admin relinquish control of community -- does oldest mod inherit role?

-### Community Types
+## Community Metadata

-1. Public: anyone can post a topic
-2. Restricted: only mods and approved members can post topics

-Either type of community can be "followed" by any user.

-### Community parameters (editable by mods)

-Admin settings
+##### Editable by Owner

+- `owner`: each community must name a single owner.
+Only owners can transfer ownership.

+##### Editable by Admins - Core Settings

+Core settings which will influence community logic and validation rules.

  - `type`
-   - `public`
-   - `open-comment`: guests can comment but not post
+   - `open`: (default) guests can post and comment.
-   - `restricted`: only approved members can post/comment
+   - `restricted`: only approved contributors can post. guests can comment.
- - `payment_split`: % of rewards which go to the community account. implement in 1.0, don't enforce until 1.1
- - `admins`

-Mod settings
+   - `closed`: only approved contributors can post or comment.
+ - `reward_share`: dictionary mapping `account` to `percent`
+    - specifies required minimum beneficiary amount per post for it to be considered valid
+    - can be blank or contain up to 8 entries

+##### Editable by Admins - Display Settings

+Can be stored as a JSON dictionary.

- - `name`: the name of this community (32 chars)
+ - `name`: the display name of this community (32 chars)
  - `about`: short blurb about this community (512 chars)
  - `description`: a blob of markdown to describe purpose, enumerate rules, etc. (5000 chars)
+ - `flag_text`: custom text for reporting content
  - `language`: primary language. `en`, `es`, `ru`, etc (https://en.wikipedia.org/wiki/ISO_639-3 ?)
- - `nsfw`: if this community is 18+, UI automatically tags all posts `nsfw`
+ - `nsfw`: if this community is 18+, UI automatically tags all posts/comments `nsfw`
- - `bg_color`: hex-encoded RGB value (e.g. `EEDDCC`)
+ - `bg_color`: background color - hex-encoded RGB value (e.g. `EEDDCC`)
- - `bg_color2`: hex-encoded RGB value, if provided, creates a gradient
+ - `bg_color2`: background color - hex-encoded RGB value (if provided, creates a gradient)

+Extra settings (Post-MVP)

- - `comment_sort`: RESERVED - default sort/display method for comments (e.g. `votes`, `trending`, `age`, `forum`)
+ - `comment_display`: default comment display method (e.g. `votes`, `trending`, `age`, `forum`)
- - `display`: RESERVED - graphical layout in communities (version >1.0)
+ - `feed_display`: specify graphical layout in communities
- - `flag_text`: custom text for reporting content

 ## Operations

-Communities are not part of blockchain consensus, so all actions make use of standard operations.
-Standalone services will monitor the blockchain for relevant ops to build and maintain state.
+Communities are not part of blockchain consensus, so all operations take the form of `custom_json` operations which are to be monitored and validated by separate services to build and maintain state.

 The standard format for `custom_json` ops: